oviyaseeniraj/Chirp/README.md

 For detailed information about how to set up the Fusion Center, please refer to this [README](Fusion-Center/README.md).

-# Deprecated, use server dashboard at fusion-center:5002
+# Laptop Trigger is deprecated, use server dashboard at fusion-center:5002
 The laptop trigger should be run in someone's terminal under the `Fusion-Center/Laptop` directory, using this command: `sudo ./start_laptop_trigger.sh --group-id default --calibration --calibration-frames 400`
 - the `--calibration` tag tells the shell script to perform auto-calibration across the network
 - the `--calibration-frames 400` tag tells the script to use 400 frames from each radar node to feed into the auto-calibration algorithm; this number can be changed as a parameter